hackclub/hackclub/workshops/hangman/README.md

 For the game logic, all of our code will live inside the main method in the Main class.
 When you press the “Run” button in Repl, this is what is being run, just like how we tried out the Man class.

 First off, we want to print a welcome message, just so people know they are playing hangman.
+This line can go at the top of the main method and replace the Hello World print statement.

 ```java
 System.out.println("Welcome to the ASCII Version of Hangman!");